 Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members [Family members are: mother, father, son, daughter, brother, sister & grandparents; directly-related, in-laws or step-family] regardless of gender or sexuality.
 This can encompass, but is not limited to, the following types of abuse:

-‘Controlling or Coercive behaviour’ describes behaviour occurring within a current or former intimate or family relationship which causes someone to fear that violence will be used against them on more than one occasion, or causes them serious alarm or distress that substantially affects their day to day activities.
+‘Controlling or Coercive behaviour’ describes behaviour occurring within a current or former intimate or family relationship which causes someone to fear that violence will be used against them on at least two occasions, or causes them serious alarm or distress that substantially affects their day to day activities.
 It involves a pattern of behaviour or incidents that enable a person to exert power or control over another.
 This could take the form of isolating a partner from their friends and family, taking control of their finances, controlling what they wear or who they see, or tracking their movements through the internet or mobile phone use.

 Controlling behaviour is: a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.